Carrdus School, near Banbury, Oxon

 The kids swim a brilliant four times a week from April to October, and sport is well catered for, with a modern multi-use sports hall with full size stage, netball and tennis courts, a cross country course, 11 acres of woodlands, plus regular access the full-size floodlit astro turf and new state-of-the-art drama studio at Tudor Hall.

-What else?
-There’s good music provision, with 70% of kids learning an individual instrument at school and all instrumental requests catered for (go on, tell them your child plays the kora and see what happens).
+There’s good music provision, with 70% of kids learning an individual instrument at school and all instrumental requests catered for.
 There are junior and senior choirs, wind band, string group and recorder group.
 SEN is well catered for with a dedicated SEN support within the school itself.

 Although academically there are no worries – average class sizes of 15 mean your kids are getting a lot of attention – I really like the ethos of this school, the fact that Carrdus plainly states on its promotional material that ‘family life is sacrosanct – far more important than school – so there is no school on Saturdays and enough time in the evenings for home pursuits, including a realistic session of homework for older children.’
 I really agree with that, there’s way too much shoving pressure down kids throats at way too young an age.
 Certainly there’s no hot-housing here, it’s a lovely, nurturing, family-style environment for the kids, a kind of everything in moderation approach.